The Best Video Doorbells of 2021

 During setup, the doorbell performed a connectivity test and a quick update, which took less than five minutes.
 Like other Ring cameras, you can set custom activity zones, including privacy zones that block the camera from viewing certain angles.
 This is useful if you don't want the doorbell to pick up unwanted motion like your neighbor’s door or window.

-This doorbell wasn’t as quick at sending notifications as the Arlo Essential Wire-Free Video Doorbell or Eufy Security doorbells, but it sent alerts in about 10 seconds, which is still relatively quick.
+This doorbell sent alerts in about 10 seconds, which is relatively quick.
 Other features include Alexa integration, which is fast and simple, and two-way audio is supported between Echo speakers and the Ring Peephole Cam.
 So, you can say things like, “Hey Alexa, talk to the front door,” or whatever name you’ve assigned your doorbell camera.
 Just make sure you don’t have your Echo speaker too close to your front door.
 When we had an Echo Dot within close range of the doorbell, it created a static sound.
 That was a quick fix though, when we moved it elsewhere in the room, away from the doorbell.

 For a battery-powered home security camera, it offers clear pictures at night but starts to get fuzzy at about 10 feet away.
 You can still make out someone’s face, but it’s not the highest quality.
 However, when you’re viewing a live stream of your Peephole Cam, the motion detection happens in real-time, which is awesome.
 As soon as I moved my arm in front of the camera, the video showed me doing the same thing on my phone.